Please be reminded of the upcoming due date for the Reports listed below:

 Form 499-A Annual Telecommunications Reporting Worksheet

-The Form 499-A worksheet, reporting CY 2015 revenues, must be filed by April 1, 2016.
-(The FCC registration is due upon the provision of service and can be filed at any time.)
+The Form 499-A worksheet, reporting CY 2019 revenues, must be filed by April 1, 2020.
 Filers are required to submit the Form 499-A electronically through USAC’s E-File system.

-Any revisions to a filer’s 2015 Form 499-A (reporting CY 2014 revenues) which effect a reduction in the filer’s USF obligations are due by March 31, 2016.
-There is no deadline for Form 499-A revisions that result in an increased contribution obligation.
+Revisions to Prior Year 499A Filings: Any revisions to a filer’s 2019 Form 499-A (reporting CY 2018 revenues) that result in a reduction in the filer’s USF obligations must be filed by March 31, 2020.
+There is no deadline for Form 499-A revisions that result in an increased USF contribution obligation.

-The certification must be submitted by April 1, 2016 utilizing the Federal Communications Commission’s online filing system which can be found at https://apps.fcc.gov/rccci-registry/login!input.action.
+The certification must be submitted by April 1, 2020, utilizing the FCC’s online filing system.